 9. Consult Turkey Travel Planner

-I’m not an expert on Selçuk nor Turkey but I do hope that you find this guide useful.
-I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+By no means am I an expert on Selçuk but I do hope you find this guide useful.
+I’m only sharing some of the things I learned from our time there.
+If you have any questions, then please feel free to ask us in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have fun walking back in time at Ephesus!

 These are some of the things we brought with us to Selçuk.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+For more on our travel gear, check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)